 Not a Foster Care Statistic

-Ashley is well on her way to blazing a trail for many to follow.
+Ashley is blazing a trail for many to follow.
 She is about to obtain an associate degree from State Fair Community College and is headed toward a goal of obtaining a masters in social work.
-She says she will definitely “walk” across the graduation ceremony platform because she has people who believe in her, have supported her, and will be watching.
-At age 18, Ashley accepted an invitation from her nurse practitioner to attend a church service.
+She will definitely “walk” across the graduation ceremony platform because she has people who believe in her, have supported her, and will be watching.
+At 18, Ashley accepted an invitation from her nurse practitioner to attend a church service.
 She didn’t like it at first but kept going.
-Slowly, over the next 13 years, her nurse practitioner’s church, Community United Methodist, has become the family she never had.
-Ashley says the unconditional love she received opened up her heart and moved her past anger toward God for allowing her abusive childhood.
+Over the next 13 years, her nurse practitioner’s church, Community United Methodist, has become the family Ashley never had.
+The unconditional love she received opened up her heart and moved her past anger toward God for allowing her abusive childhood.
 “I was stubborn, but God was with me.
 I look back at times I should have died.
-5 years ago I rolled my car 7 times and was trapped but made it out.
-I overdosed and was in a coma.
-Shouldn’t have made it, but did.”
+Five years ago I rolled my car seven times and was trapped but made it out.
+I overdosed and was in a coma - shouldn’t have made it, but did.”
 Three years ago, Ashley accepted Christ and was baptized.
 She says these have been the best years of her life since opening herself to the love of Christ and experiencing life in God’s will.

-Ashley says, “Many mamas have stepped up to raise me.”
+“Many mamas have stepped up to raise me,” Ashley said.
 She believes that the value others have placed on her has helped her value herself and her future.
 “I made a promise to myself to not have kids unless married and in a stable relationship.
-And with a college degree.
-I’m also learning to be thankful for my job.
-There are good parts and hard parts, but I am thankful and going to stick with it.
+And with a college degree, I’m also learning to be thankful for my job.
+There are good parts and hard parts, but I am thankful and going to stick with it."

-Love INC is helping Ashley get into an income-based housing program that will make completing college without debt more feasible.
+Love INC is helping Ashley qualify for an income-based housing program that will make completing college without debt more feasible.
 Her Extra Mile coaches and church family will be there to cheer her on toward her goal of a professional career helping kids who grew up like she did.
 Already we are encouraging her to tell her story as many need the hope it brings.
 Ashley agrees and would like to write a book this year.
-When asked what she would like to call it, she said “Hope in the Face of Adversity”!
+When asked what she would like to call it, she said “Hope in the Face of Adversity!"